epam/road-ios-framework/Documents/CodingConventions.md

 	```Objective-C
 	@interface NSString : NSObject <NSCopying, NSMutableCopying, NSCoding>
 	```
-2. Omit the empty set of braces on interfaces that do not declare any instance variables.
+2. Omit the empty set of curly braces on interfaces that do not declare any instance variables.

 ## 5.Categories
 1. Category file name should follow the next pattern: `ClassName+CategoryName.h` and `ClassName+CategoryName.m`.